 This research guide will help you find sources for the final group project on a topic in Appalachian Studies.
 You are required to find at least 10 sources, five of them have to be peer-reviewed.
 The databases below are the main way to find the required sources.
 It's a good idea to find more than the minimum number of sources.
 You might also want to look at the full Appalachian Studies research guide.
 If you need help, please contact me using the blue "Email Me' button below my picture.
 Good luck!

-Find Books - A lot of excellent research on Appalachia is published in books.
+Miami University Library Search - A lot of excellent research on Appalachia is published in books.
 You don't have to read an entire book!
 Browse the table of contents or check the index to find your topic.

 Business